GerritCodeReview/plugins_code-owners/resources/Documentation/user-guide.md

 with `Code-Review+1` counts as code owner approval, but it's possible that the host administrators or the project owners have [configured a different label/vote that is required as code owner approval](setup-guide.html#configureCodeOwnerApproval).

+By granting a code owner approvel the code owner confirms that the change is appropriate for the system and is done correctly.

 The code owner check for a file is satisfied as soon as one of its code owners grants the code owner approval.
 Negative votes from other code owners do not